wevm/vocs/.github/CONTRIBUTING.md

 Each changeset defines which package(s) should be published and whether the change should be a major/minor/patch release, as well as providing release notes that will be added to the changelog upon release.

-To create a new changeset, run `bun run changeset`.
+To create a new changeset, run `pnpm run changeset`.
 This will run the Changesets CLI, prompting you for details about the change.
 You’ll be able to edit the file after it’s created — don’t worry about getting everything perfect up front.

 Even though you can technically use any markdown formatting you like, headings should be avoided since each changeset will ultimately be nested within a bullet list.
 Instead, bold text should be used as section headings.